13 Jan How Can an Accountant Help in the Divorce Process?

 4. An accountant can prepare financial records for evidence.

 Furthermore, if the two individuals decide to take it to court instead of having a cooperative divorce (where both spouses agree to the terms of their divorce outside of court), having an accountant along will help settle the terms of contentious issues.
-For example, an accountant can provide evidence of both people’s financial situations in order to accurately determine child support figures, as well as expedite the process of coming to a final decision.
-If you’re an aspiring accountant yourself consider checking out what an accounting assistant and requirements do and are for the position so you know you have the right skill set to tackle the tasks required.
+For example, an accountant can provide evidence of both people’s financial situations in order to accurately determine child support figures, as well as expedite the process in coming to a final decision.